Jashansimak/Day-6/README.md

 Remove the cable from the tool and check that all of the pins are down & test the cable
  ![image](https://github.com/user-attachments/assets/08bbca81-f602-4edc-8be1-3f77b4d502ee)

+ 3/7/2025 Day 7

+ Networking Basics

+Host :

+Host refers to any device that connects to a network and can send or receive data.This includes other networked devices like smartphones,Compurts(laptops, desktops),Server,Printer, tablets, and IoT(Internet of Things) devices.

+Client: A client is a devices or software that initiates communication with a server to access services or resources.Example: A web Browser(like Chrome) requesting a web page.

+ An email app checking your inbox.

+A mobile app fetching data from a server.

+SERVER:
+A server is a device or program that waits for request and then responds with data or services.

+Example:

+A web server hosting a webstite.

+A file server storing and sharing files.

+A database server handling data queries.

+ WHAT IS NETWORK?

+ A network is a group of two or more computers or devices connected together so they can communicate and share resources.